yshen25/HLA-Clus/README.md

 ## Usage
  0. Structural modeling
  HLAcc takes 3D HLA structures in **.pdb** format as input.
-We have modeled 451 HLA I structures using ColabFold and Rosetta FastRelax, which could be found [here].
+We have modeled 451 HLA I structures using ColabFold and Rosetta FastRelax, which could be found [here](https://github.com/yshen25/HLA_clustering/tree/main/HLA1_models/ALIGN).
  You could also use costomized HLA structures.
  1. Structure processing
  Put all structures in one directory, then specify a destination directory for coarse grained structures.
 Then use **Processing_pipeline** function to accomplish the task: